 - Helps the patient consider the screening and preventive measures that are best based on the test results

-gynecologic oncologist (guy-nuh-kuh-LA-jik on-kahl-uh-jist): a doctor who specializes in cancers of women’s reproductive organs.
+gynecologic oncologist (GUY-nuh-kuh-LA-jik on-KAHL-uh-jist): a doctor who specializes in cancers of the female sex (reproductive) organs.

-gynecologist (guy-nuh-KAHL-uh-jist): a doctor who specializes in women’s health, including their sexual and reproductive function and the diseases of their reproductive organs, except diseases of the breast that require surgery.
+gynecologist (GUY-nuh-KAHL-uh-jist): a doctor who specializes in female health issues, including sexual and reproductive function and the diseases of their reproductive organs, except diseases of the breast that require surgery.

 home health nurse: a nurse who provides care in the patient’s home, including giving medicines and certain treatments; teaches patients and families about their care; and checks on the patient to see if medical care is needed.